- Prices and Special Deals

 Each year, Tim spends weeks in archives and libraries around Australia and the UK collating research as well as sourcing information online.
 It is Tim's widespread research exploration on the region that makes up our extensive reference library, the most comprehensive of any Kimberley cruise vessel.

-Tim's knowledge and experience brings an extra dimension to any cruise.
-To request our naturalist please contact our office on 1300 156 035 or fill out the form below.
+Our naturalists' knowledge and experience bring an extra dimension to any cruise.
+A naturalist is not guaranteed to be on board for all cruises during the season.
+To request our naturalist please contact our office on 1300 156 035 or fill out the form to the left.